folutade/KnowThatYouAnointed/content/posts/the-party.md

   I had a fifth in the trunk like Curtis Jackson for ransom
   **I'm hopin' to get her loose like an Uncle Luke anthem***

-* However, when Kedrick pulled up to Sherane’s house he was questioned and then beaten up by two young Black men in black hoodies.
+* However, when Kendrick pulled up to Sherane’s house, he was questioned and then beaten up by two young Black men in black hoodies.

   * *I'm two blocks away, two hundred and fifty feet
   And six steps from where she stay, **she wavin' me 'cross the street